juanpc2018/PowerMac-G5-Links/README.md

 Talos Raptor II website has PowerISA v2.01 .pdf archive for AIM PPC 970 fx/mp CPUs </br>
 also has PowerISA v2.02 pdf for Sony PlayStation3 PPC CPU. </be>

-in theory is possible to Run Linux BE on SonyPlaystation3, </br>
+in theory is possible to Run Linux ppc64BE on SonyPlaystation3, </br>
-or remove the CPU from PS3 and create a daughterboard for the G5, </br>
+or remove the CPU from PS3 and create a CPU upgrade daughterboard for G5, </br>
-maybe could work. </br>
+could work. </br>

 The AIM / Apple dream for G6, was to use the PPC405 as controller, </br>
 the dreams come true in the Talos Raptor 2. </br>